Michael Paul Ansah: Politics

 In June 1965 Ansah was elected as member parliament for the Akwamu Constituency under the Convention Peoples Party regime.
 He served in this capacity until February 1966 when the Nkrumah government was overthrown.

 On 24 September 1979 when the third republic was ushered in, he entered parliament representing the Mid-Volta constituency on the ticket of the People's National Party where he was elected as Majority Leader and Leader of the House.
 That same year, he was appointed a Cabinet Minister under the Minister for Health and he remained in that post until he was moved to the Ministry for Industry, Science and Technology in 1981.
-He served in that capacity until the Limann government was ousted by the Armed Forces Revolutionary Council on 31 December 1981.
+He served in that capacity until the Limann government was ousted by the Provisional National Defence Council (PNDC) on 31 December 1981.

-Personal life
+Personal life and death

-His hobbies included gardening, playing lawn tennis and listening to music.
-He was married to Mrs Dora Ansah (née Arjarquah), with whom he had 6 children.
+Ansah's hobbies included gardening, playing lawn tennis and listening to music.
+He was married to Dora Ansah (née Arjarquah), with whom he had 6 children.

+Ansah died on 13 March 2005, at the age of 76.